-In 2022, the major focus in learning and teaching was the consolidation of initiatives already commenced by the school completed School Review.
+In 2023, the major focus in learning and teaching was the consolidation of initiatives already commenced by the school, embed new curriculums and programs that supported and enhanced student learning.
 This process continued with staff imbedding a consistent practice across the school, particularly in the area of Literacy.
 A series collaborative staff meetings and staff development twilight sessions were in place to support teacher PL that involved the analysing, planning, acting and reviewing phases by teachers and school leadership.
-The professional learning and teaching cycles were a key strategy to support teacher PL to embed literacy strategies across classrooms.
+The professional learning and teaching cycles were a key strategy to support teacher PL to embed literacy strategies across classrooms to support the teaching of the curriculum.